 Your career prospects may differ greatly depending on the university you put on your CV.
-Before you enroll, you need to know that different schools are highly regarded in different areas of study.
+Before you enroll, you need to know that different universities are highly regarded in different areas of study.
 This can be easily uncovered online by searching “Best university programmes in ______”.

 Learning Modalities – In Class, On-Line, or Hybrid

-An increasingly mobile population, not to mention the impacts of the pandemic, led most schools to adopt online or distance learning opportunities.
+An increasingly mobile population, not to mention the impacts of the pandemic, led most universities to adopt online or distance learning opportunities.
 The benefits were obvious: students could access classes from any location, guest speakers could be invited in from around the world and working students could participate in class without leaving work and heading to campus.

 The city in which the university is located can have a major impact on your overall university experience.
 If the university is in a big city, you will obviously have a more urban experience.
 While you may not be able to enjoy the beauty of a sprawling tree-lined campus, you will be exposed to more volunteer, internship, and apprentice opportunities in a large city, as well as more career opportunities when you near the end of your studies.
-If you are applying for jobs in the same city as the university you attended, the school’s reputation and quality of candidates will be well known by hiring companies.
-Finally, if you’re already working full/part-time or intend to live at home during school for financial reasons, then selecting a university that enables commuting will make balancing school, career, and home life easier.
+If you are applying for jobs in the same city as the university you attended, the university's reputation and quality of candidates will be well known by hiring companies.
+Finally, if you’re already working full/part-time or intend to live at home for financial reasons, then selecting a university that enables commuting will make balancing studies, career, and home life easier.

 University philosophy refers to the atmosphere and culture of a university, which are harder to distinguish.
 Different universities develop a reputation for certain things that attracts certain kind of students.
 Some may have a reputation for excelling in sports which draws collegiate athletes and student fans, while others may be well-known for their programmes in technology and the sciences, thus drawing more technical students to it.

 A newer generation of universities considers it their purpose to shape students’ whole life experiences with a focus on the social sciences.
-Singapore University of Social Sciences (SUSS) is one such school at the forefront in this space.
+Singapore University of Social Sciences (SUSS) is one such university at the forefront in this space.
 The focus of SUSS is quite simply, to be the leading university for social good.
 Its purpose is to inspire lifelong learning and transform society through applied social sciences.